liammclennan/withouttheloop/contents/articles/2017-08-01-simplified-onboarding/index.md

     If `isValid` is true, then you have verified that the current user has access to the email address in the response (`john@adomain.com` in the example above) and may login the user using your web framework.

 See [https://glitch.com/edit/#!/immense-sneeze?path=server.js:22:11](https://glitch.com/edit/#!/immense-sneeze?path=server.js:22:11) for a full working example.

+(Note: It is also possible to directly verify the [JWT token](https://en.wikipedia.org/wiki/JSON_Web_Token) if you wish to avoid the network request to `https://komo.tech/verify`.)